About Lima

 Budget-Friendly Options

-Located in Miraflores, Hotel Kamana offers clean and comfortable rooms at an affordable price.
-Guests can enjoy a complimentary breakfast, free Wi-Fi, and a convenient location near shops and restaurants.
+Kamana Hotel: Located in Miraflores, Kamana Hotel offers comfortable rooms at affordable rates.
+Guests can enjoy a complimentary breakfast and convenient access to local attractions.

 Mid-Range Hotels